monkrus/gotestingexamples/README.md

 # Go testing examples
 Some test writing examples in **Golang**.

-☝️ Every folder contains a different testing methods using standard libraries, convey and fuzz testing.
+☝️ Every folder contains a different testing method using standard libraries, convey and fuzz testing.

 👉 We tried to keep it as simple as possible to make the logic behind the test as clear as possible.